destinyae/apps/kiosk/docs/creating_a_rule_guide.md

 }
 ```

 The "witness_rule" is very generic and can be used to require a custom Witness depending on the settings.
-It is a simple and yet a powerful way to link a custom marketplace / trading logic to the TransferPolicy.
+It is a simple and yet powerful way to link a custom marketplace/trading logic to the TransferPolicy.
 With a slight modification, the rule can be turned into a generic Capability requirement (basically any object, even a TransferPolicy for a different type or a TransferRequest - no limit to what could be done).

 ```move
 module examples::capability_rule {